 Heirloom and Specialty Tomatoes

 The dwarf tomato varieties are perfect for a gardener with limited space, but a desire to enjoy the great quality and flavor of tomatoes from an open pollinated, indeterminate, heirloom variety.
 They thrive in a small 5 gallon container or in a raised bed.
 The plants are very sturdy with thick, rugose foliage.
-Currently most patio tomato varieties are determinate and only set fruit for a short season.
+Most traditional patio tomato varieties are determinate and only set fruit for a short season.
 The tomatoes are on the smaller side and often fall short on flavor.
 Dwarf varieties behave like indeterminate varieties in that they produce for the entire season.
 The dwarf plants are crosses between a handful of rare, old, dwarf heirlooms and their larger heirloom cousins.
-The Dwarf Tomato Breeding Project was launched by Craig LeHoullier and a handful of other tomato enthusiasts from around the world in 2006 resulting in select group of stabilized varieties that have just become available recently.
+The Dwarf Tomato Breeding Project was launched by Craig LeHoullier and group of other tomato enthusiasts from around the world in 2006 resulting in a select group of stabilized varieties that have just become available recently.
 Delicious heirloom style tomatoes on patio sized plants!
 We offer several varieties as starter plants and as larger patio plants.

-We offer 40 varieties of sweet and hot peppers.
-Along with the popular bell and frying peppers we have a large range hot peppers with Scoville ratings from 100 to 2,200,000.
-Many customers were asking for hot peppers so we have added quite a few this year including Habanero Chocolate, Carolina Reaper (currently the world's hottest pepper), Dorset Naga from Great Britain, Scorpion, Tabasco, Utri, Atomic Hybrid, Bulgarian Carrot and the Golden Ghost.
+We offer 50 varieties of sweet and hot peppers.
+Along with the popular bell and frying peppers we have a large selection hot peppers with Scoville ratings from 100 to 2,200,000.
+Habanero Chocolate, Carolina Reaper (currently the world's hottest pepper), Dorset Naga from Great Britain, Scorpion, Tabasco, Utri, Atomic Hybrid, Bulgarian Carrot and Golden Ghost.

-For low heat and sweet peppers try Tennessee Cheese which is an adorable lobed, red sweet pepper perfect for stuffing or try your hand at Mole' sauce made with Mexican chocolate and Mole' peppers.
-Mole' sauce makes a hearty Mexican comfort dish for the fall and winter.
+For low heat and sweet peppers try Tennessee Cheese which is an adorable lobed, sweet red heirloom perfect for stuffing or try your hand at Mole' sauce made with Mexican chocolate and Mole' peppers.
+Mole' sauce makes a hearty Mexican comfort food dish for the fall and winter.
 Whether you want sweet peppers for frying, grilling or stuffing or want to make some kick-ass hot sauce or salsa we have the right pepper.
 We grow the common but also the hard to find varieties.
-See the link above for a complete listing.

-We purchase most of our seed from Tomatofest.
+We purchase most of our tomato seed from Tomatofest.
 They provide high quality organic seed that is carefully harvested and packaged.
 The germination rate is high and all varieties are labeled correctly.
 We also purchase seed from Totally Tomatoes, Johnny's, Tomato Growers, Victory Seeds, Seed Savers and Pepper Joe's.
 If you are growing from seed we highly recommend sourcing seed from the most reputable companies.
-There is a lot of seed available online but it is quite disappointing to spend time germinating, then growing out a plant that proves to be something completely different than the image on the website.
+There are many options for seed online but it is quite disappointing to spend time germinating, then growing out a plant that proves to be something completely different than the image on the website.
 We purchase organic seed whenever possible.

 Where to Buy?